 We currently provide accommodation in or close to College for all undergraduate students in their first, second and fourth years.
 Some third year undergraduates can also be accommodated*.

 Accommodation priorities are reviewed annually.
 Currently, rooms for first years are allocated by the Home Bursar.
-If you have any particular requirements, for example regarding access, you should contact her as soon as possible.
+If you have any particular requirements, for example regarding access, you should contact him as soon as possible.
 Rooms for students in subsequent years are allocated by means of a room ballot.

 Students will need to bring their own duvets, pillows, duvet covers, sheets and pillow cases.
 Alternatively, bedding can be purchased online and sent to the College in advance of your arrival.
 Please ensure that your name and status (Postgraduate or Undergraduate) are clearly given when ordering.
 The delivery address is New College, Oxford, OX1 3BN.